ppy/osu-wiki/wiki/Tournaments/YHC/3/en.md

 2. Beatmap scoring is based on ScoreV2.
 3. Based on the number of registration, **the size for a team is 7 players**.
 4. The beatmap list for each next round will be announced by the mappool selectors on the official live stream, on the weekend (Friday 12:00 - Monday 23:00) after the matches take place.
-5. The default match schedules for each round will be announced by the tournament managers in the information (main) sheet, on Sunday before the last matches take place. the captain could have a discussion with the opponent and confirm the match time, before Saturday 00:00 in the week.
+5. The default match schedules for each round will be announced by the tournament managers in the information (main) sheet, on Sunday before the last matches take place.
+The captain may have a discussion with the opponent and confirm the match time before Saturday 00:00 on the same week.
-6. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
+6. Use of the Visual Settings panel to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay elements or mechanics in unintended ways.
 7. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a win by default will be declared for the side with the most members present.
    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. 4 participants must be present for the match to begin).
-8. Exchanging players between games is allowed without limitations.
+8. Replacing players between games is allowed without limitations.
 9. If a game ends in a draw, it will be nullified and the beatmap will be replayed.
 10. Teams may ask for a rematch if a team member encounters technical issues while playing within 30 seconds or 25% of the beatmap drain length (whichever happens first) of the game's start.
 Referees may, at their discretion, veto this request.
     - "Lag spikes" are not considered a valid reason to rematch a beatmap.
     - The roster for each team during a rematch must remain the same as the original run.
 If that is not possible, e.g. by virtue of a technical issue that prevents a player from entering the lobby, both teams will be allowed to swap rosters.
     - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 11. If a player disconnects mid-game, their scores will not be counted towards their team's total, unless adequate proof of said score is provided.
 The following are considered as acceptable proof:
     - Player point-of-view live stream snippets (commonly referred to as "clips" or "VODs").
-The entirety of the play, along with the results screen must be clearly visible along with the affected player's score.
+The entirety of the play, along with the results screen, must be clearly visible along with the affected player's score.
     - Replay files of the play, taken directly from the "Local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen on the multiplayer lobby link).
     - Screenshots from other players taken directly in-game that show the affected player's score.
       - Screenshots from the results screen must clearly show the affected player's score.
 This is the preferred method.